 Some reports have said that there’s been internal discussion within Apple about a launch in early 2021.
 This would match with what was said throughout 2020, with mass production of the earbuds thought to begin in the first-half of 2021.

 However, Ming-Chi Kuo – analyst/prognosticator on all things Apple – has indicated (via a report on 9to5mac) that the the AirPods 3 wont’ be ready to be unveiled at the rumoured March event, as they’ll actually be going into mass production in Q3 2021.
 If true that would put them just ahead of the AirPods Pro 2 in the production schedule and possibly lined up with the next iPhone launch.

 There’s been seemingly more ‘confirmation’ of a release later in the year, with 9t05Mac reporting that an anonymous leaker with proven record commented on Chinese social website Weibo that the “AirPods 2 will not die”.
 Aside from the ominous tone, that sounds like the AirPods (2019) edition are still here.
 For now.

 How much will the AirPods 3 cost?

 The 2nd-gen AirPods (with wireless case) were £199/$199.
-We’d surmise that the AirPods 3 (whenever they go on sale) will be priced the same with the 2nd-gen either being removed from sale or reduced to become the de facto entry level offering in the range, which now includes the AirPods Max.
+We’d expect the AirPods 3rd gen will be priced the same with the 2nd-gen either removed from sale or reduced to become the de facto entry level offering in the range, which now includes the AirPods Max.

 What will the the new AirPods look like?

 According to Ming-Chi Kuo, the AirPods 3 could have a different design from previous versions.
 If true, it’d be biggest redesign of the headphones since it first went on sale.